IOS-OSD-DPG/ios-osd-dpg.github.io/pages/published_datasets.md

 ### Publications

+* `New!📣`[**A sea surface temperature product for monitoring Marine Heatwaves in the Northeast Pacific.**](https://waves-vagues.dfo-mpo.gc.ca/library-bibliotheque/41282437.pdf) A. Hilborn, L. Guan, D. Wan and A. Peña, 2025.
+Canadian Technical Report of Hydrography and Ocean Sciences.
+394: v + 23 p.
 * [**New tools for ADCP processing.**](https://publications.gc.ca/collections/collection_2021/mpo-dfo/Fs97-18-336-eng.pdf)  H. Hourston, D. Wan and L. Guan, 2021.
-Canadian Technical Report of Hydrography and Ocean Scences.
+Canadian Technical Report of Hydrography and Ocean Sciences.
 336: vi + 36 p.

 ### Climatology Layers